jesabelle94/pands-project/README.md

 Scatterplots are created using two separate functions: one for comparing sepal width and length, and another for comparing petal width and length.
 Both of these functions are combined under a single function called scatterplots().

-Code example used for Histogram:
+Code example used for Scatteplot:

     # Load the Iris dataset
     iris = pd.read_csv('iris.csv')